 For more than a decade she has collaborated with video director Netia Jones to produce a series of critically acclaimed productions, including her performances of Max in Knussen’s Where the Wild Things Are and Rhoda in his Higglety, Piggelty, Pop! which toured from the Aldeburgh Festival via the Swedish Radio Symphony and the Los Angeles Philharmonic under Gustavo Dudamel, to the Barbican’s own 60th birthday celebrations for the composer.
 Other notable projects include her reimagining of Schumann’s Frauenliebe und Leben with pianist Alistair Hogarth and Jazz legend Jason Rebello.
 She has worked with conductors including Edward Gardner, Carlo Rizzi, Pierre Boulez, Simone Young, Marcus Stenz, Yannick Nezet-Seguin and Mirga Grazinyte-Tyla, and appeared in recital at include the Aldeburgh, Lucerne and Edinburgh Festivals, at the Wigmore Hall with the Nash Ensemble, Aurora Orchestra and Knussen Chamber Orchestra, and her regular accompanist Christopher Glynn.

 Booth’s diverse discography includes Grainger Folksongs and Grieg lieder (hailed as BBC’s Disc of the Month in January 2020), with Christopher Glynn for Avie Records, Wigglesworth’s Augenlieder with the Hallé, Lucia in Britten’s The Rape of Lucretia for Decca, and the melodies of Debussy and Faure with Andrew Matthew’s Owen (CD of the Year 2019 for Classical Source).
 Other recordings include John Eccles’ The Judgement of Paris with Christian Curnyn’s Early Opera Company and works by Webern, Knussen, Alexander Goehr, Jonathan Dove and Augusta Read Thomas.
-‘Unorthodox Music’, a survey of Mussorgsky songs and piano solos with Christopher Glynn is due for release in Autumn 2021.
+‘Unorthodox Music’, a survey of Mussorgsky songs and piano solos with Christopher Glynn was released in Autumn 2021.
 Booth can also be found as a course director on the Contemporary Performance course at the Britten Pears School in Aldeburgh, and enjoys a burgeoning career as a radio presenter and regular contributor to BBC Radio 3’s Inside Music and Record Review programmes.

 “All of the songs are interesting, and Booth’s superb interpretive skills make them more interesting still.
 Just listen to the way she tears into ‘Oh, you drunken sot’ and you’ll quickly appreciate her abilities.
 This is a soprano who has it all.
 Clearly one of the outstanding vocal albums of the year.
 You simply won’t believe your ears.”